cyberqueen-meg/apachespark-injection-test/README.md

                         Your listening host IP address.
   -lp LISTENINGPORT, --listeningport LISTENINGPORT
                         Your listening host port.
-  --check               Checks if the target is
+  --check               Checks if the target is exploitable with a sleep test --verbose             Verbose mode
-                        exploitable with a sleep test --verbose             Verbose mode
+  --header HEADER       Custom header

 ```